Financial Freedom Defined: What If Money Wasn’t an Issue?

 Continuing to think that retirement = financial freedom will cause you to delay the discussion you need to have now.
 If you delay, it will inevitably lead you down the wrong path.

-In order to determine what financial freedom means to you, you need to answer the question above.
+In order to define what financial freedom means to you, you need to answer this question:

 Would you quit the job you hate and do something you truly love?

 Want to take a few months off every year to travel the world while not having to think about when your next paycheck is coming in?

 Want to start the business you’ve dreamed about for years?

 Financial freedom provides you with those options.
 It’s what you want from life and it doesn’t necessarily have to revolve around dollars and cents.
 Yes, dollars and cents will provide you with that flexibility, but right now we’re talking about your true passions in life.